Variational Learning of Disentangled Representations: Encoder-decoder model

 \section{Encoder-decoder model}

-In order to optimize the objective in Equation \ref{eq:maxmin} with respect to $q_{z\vert x}, q_{w\vert x,y}$ and $g_{y\vert z}$ over the dataset $\mathcal{D}$, we introduce an encoder-decoder framework (for illustration see Figure \ref{fig:enc-dec}) in which two separate reconstructions of $x$ are generated: one, denoted $\hat{x} \sim p_{x\vert z}$, where $z$ is sampled from the condition-invariant posterior $q_{z\vert x}$, and the other, denoted $\tilde{x} \sim p_{x \vert z, w}$, where in addition, $w$ is sampled from the condition-aware posterior $q_{w \vert x,y}$.
-The corresponding algorithm is summarized in Algorithm \ref{alg}.
+In order to optimize the objective in Equation \ref{eq:maxmin} with respect to $q_{z\vert x}, \, q_{w\vert x,y}$, and $g_{y\vert z}$ over the dataset $\mathcal{D}$, we introduce an encoder-decoder framework (illustrated in Figure \ref{fig:enc-dec}).
+In this framework, two separate reconstructions of $x$ are generated: one, denoted $\hat{x} \sim p_{x\vert z}$, where $z$ is sampled from the condition-invariant posterior $q_{z\vert x}$, and the other, denoted $\tilde{x} \sim p_{x \vert z, w}$, where in addition, $w$ is sampled from the condition-aware posterior $q_{w \vert x,y}$.
+The corresponding procedure is summarized in Algorithm \ref{alg}.